The moistest, most delicious cake you'll ever find. And this Chocolate Obsession Cake is also the easiest, which might be the best part!

 I actually made the name up a number of years ago when I was teaching a cooking class revolving around preparing an elegant Valentine Dinner.
 I mean really, does Texas Sheet Cake (the real name) sound like a fancy-dancy sophisticated Valentine dessert?
-It doesn’t in my book…….. but it is a fabulous cake; rich and decadent, dense yet light ………… and delicious enough to qualify as a gourmet indulgence …………………. so I just gave it a festive new moniker and a bit of a face-lift!
+It doesn't in my book but it is a fabulous cake; rich and decadent, dense yet light and delicious enough to qualify as a gourmet indulgence - so I just gave it a festive new moniker and a bit of a face-lift!
+Tada!
+Chocolate Obsession Cake!

-Whether you decide to call this yummy dessert Texas Sheet Cake or gussy it up a bit for a special occasion, like New Years Eve, and call it Chocolate Obsession Cake, I have a feeling that once you try it, it will become a favorite at your house also!
-Have a blessed, safe and delicious New Year!
+Whether you decide to call this yummy dessert Texas Sheet Cake or gussy it up a bit for a special occasion, like New Year's Eve, Valentine's Day or a loved one's birthday and call it Chocolate Obsession Cake, I have a feeling that once you try it, it will become a favorite at your house also!

 The moistest most delicious cake you'll ever find.
 It's also the easiest, which is the best part!